ReformedDevs/challenge-2019-09/README.md

 ##### Example

-The the sequence of Fibonacci numbers under 100 is:
+The the sequence of Fibonacci numbers under 2000 is

-`0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89`
+`0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597`

-Of the above, `2, 3, 5, 3, 89` are prime.
-Since `89` is the largest prime in the sequence
+Of the above, `3, 5, 13, 89, 233, 1597` are prime.

+The square of these primes, as hexidecimal are

+`0x9, 0x19, 0xa9, 0x1ef1, 0xd411, 0x26ea89`.

-this would be the answer.
+Since 1597's hexidecimal square (`0x26ea89`) ends in `0x9` this is the answer.
+​

-The output for this, if it was found in Python would be:
+The output for this, if it was found in Python would be

-`github_username, Python, 89, 30, any notes about the implementation used`
+`github_username, Python, 1597, 30, any notes about the implementation used`

 #### Scoring

-This will be a time challenge, so users will be scored based on the execution time of their solution in bytes.
+This will be a time challenge, so users will be scored based on the execution time of their solution in milliseconds.

 ### Leaderboard